-- b) A digitized image of a handwritten signature that is attached to an electronic record; - c) A shared secret (e.g., a secret code, password, or PIN) used by a person to sign the electronic record; - d) A unique biometrics based identifier, such as a fingerprint, voice print, or a retinal scan; or - e) A digital signature.

-2. Processes such as

-- a) Using a private key and applicable software to apply a "digital signature;" or - b) Scanning and applying a fingerprint.

-B. Intent to Sign:
+- 1. Symbols such as: - a.
+A typed name (e.g., typed at the end of an email message by the sender, or typed into a signature block on a website form by a party); - b.
+A digitized image of a handwritten signature that is attached to an electronic record; - c.
+A shared secret (e.g., a secret code, password, or PIN) used by a person to sign the electronic record; - d.
+A unique biometrics based identifier, such as a fingerprint, voice print, or a retinal scan; or - e.
+A digital signature. - 2.
+Processes such as - a.
+Using a private key and applicable software to apply a "digital signature;" or - b.
+Scanning and applying a fingerprint. - B. Intent to Sign: